 Seniors and Oral Health

-So making sure you are in good oral health it is recommended you go to the dentist every 6 months, unless the hygienist and dentist feel more often is needed.
+To make sure you are in good oral health, it is recommended you go to the dentist every 6 months, unless the hygienist and dentist feel more often is needed.
 Remember you cannot be healthy without good oral health!

 Nutrition and Your Teeth